-Upper-division General education courses in the arts and humanities build on the lower division courses by developing integrated humanistic and artistic world-views.
+Upper division General Education courses in the arts and humanities build on that base, developing integrated humanistic and ordered worldviews.

-Students who complete the requirement for Integrative Studies in the Arts and Humanities requirements will be able to:
+Students who complete the requirement for Integrative Studies in the Humanities will be able to:

-- discuss the relationships among the various disciplines that comprise the humanities; - 2. place these relationships within a historical context; - 3. relate the humanities to modern life; - demonstrate the use of imagination and synthesis through aesthetic and intellectual activities.
+- discuss the relationships among the various disciplines that comprise the humanities; - 2. place these relationships within an historical context; - 3. relate the humanities to modern life; and - 4. demonstrate the use of imagination and synthesis through aesthetic and intellectual activities.